Who is this for?

 Eligible Use of Funds & Other Administrative Matters

-You can obtain information on eligible and ineligible expenses for Tri-Agency funds by referring to the Use of Grants Fund section of Tri-Agency Financial Administration Guide (TAFAG).
+You can obtain information on eligible and ineligible expenses for Tri-Agency funds by referring to the Use of Grant Funds section of Tri-Agency Guide on Financial Administration.
 The Guide also covers matters such as ownership of equipment, funds transfers to co-applicants at other institutions, and transferring a grant when an award-holder changes institutions.

 Tri-Agency Open Access Publications Policy

 Peer-reviewed journal publications resulting from Tri-Agency-funded research must be freely accessible within twelve months of publication.
 For more details, refer to the Tri-Agency Open Access Policy on Publications.

 Open access can be achieved in one or both of the following ways.